liamSully43/Blackpines/README.md

  - User's can reply to tweets with multiple accounts
  - User's can retweet tweets with multiple accounts
  - User's can like tweets with multiple accounts
+ - User's can follow accounts using multiple accounts

 ## Known Issues
 None